Diarylquinoline: Bedaquiline

+Sorfequiline

+Sorfequiline (previously TBAJ876) is a next generation diarylquinoline mycobacterial ATP synthase inhibitor claimed to have greater potency and reduced cardiac QT prolongation.
+It is currently in phase 2 clinical trials.

 Synthesis of 1,4-diarylquinolines

 The reaction of aryl aldehyde, malonodinitrile, and 3‐arylamino‐5,5‐dimethylcyclohex‐2‐enone can produce 1,4-diarylquinolines.

 Synthesis of 2,4-diarylquinolines

 The reaction of enamides and imines can produce hetero aromatic quinoline derivatives.